imixs/imixs-workflow/src/site/markdown/engine/plugins/mailplugin.md

 # MailPlugin
 The Imixs-MailPlugin provides a convenient way to send e-mail messages through a corresponding BPMN event.
-The Imixs-MailPlugin is based on the Java Mail API and can be activated by adding the plugin class to the corresponding model definition:
+The Imixs-MailPlugin is based on the Java Mail API and can be activated by adding the plugin class to the corresponding model definition.

+_Plugin Class Name:_

     org.imixs.workflow.engine.plugins.MailPlugin